Igor120078/FE_Playwright/README.md

 ```

 ## dto / commonTypes
 Library of common types.
-All Enums, Types or Interfaces which are expected to be used across the whole of woltair applications
+All Enums, Types or Interfaces which are expected to be used across the whole of company applications
 should be declared here.
 If it is not immediatelly obvious, that a type is common, it can be declared localy.
 However if it is used
 outside of module at least once, it should be moved to common library immediatelly.